donohoe/twitter-archive/readme.md

 # Twitter Archive

-WHen you download your Twitter archive you can't easily host it as it contains a lot of private information, from DMs to personal information.
-The goal os this project is to create a light, fast, and public version of your Twitter archive.
+When you download your Twitter archive you can't easily host it as it contains a lot of private information, from DMs to personal information.
+The goal of this project is to create a light, fast, and public version of your Twitter archive.

 ## Getting started